Ramp Meter Delays, Freeway Congestion, and Driver Acceptance

 Principal Investigator(s):David Levinson, Former U of M Professor, Civil, Environmental and Geo-Engineering

-- Kathleen Harder, Senior Research Associate, College of Design
+- Kathleen Harder, Former Senior Research Associate, College of Design

 Project summary:Although the ramp metering system may reduce total drive time, it may not reduce drivers' total perceived travel time.
 If time at the ramp is not weighted the same as time-in-motion by users, this time-minimizing strategy may not be utility-maximizing for travelers.
 This research attempted to quantify the weights individuals associate with qualitatively different experiences of travel time: waiting at a ramp meter or freeway-to-freeway ramp meter and traveling at different freeway speeds requiring varying numbers of acceleration and deceleration shifts.
 We employed two methodologies to study individual preferences for ramp and traffic flow conditions: (1) The Computer Administered Stated Preference method (CASO) describes alternative scenarios, then asks drivers to indicate their preferences; (2) The Virtual Experience Stated Preferences (VESP) utilizes a simulator where drivers experience a virtual simulation of alternative scenarios, then evaluate them.
 Different scenarios were produced by varying the wait time at ramp meters and the resultant speeds at which drivers were able to drive on the freeway.
 The goal was to use driver preferences to recommend ramp meter waiting times that correspond to their positive perceptions.